QuantEcon/lecture-source-py/source/rst/perm_income_cons.rst

 In this lecture, we'll

-* show how the solution to the LQ permanent income model can be obtained using LQ control methods
+* show how the solution to the LQ permanent income model can be obtained using LQ control methods.

-* represent the model as a linear state space system as in :doc:`this lecture <linear_models>`
+* represent the model as a linear state space system as in :doc:`this lecture <linear_models>`.

-* apply `QuantEcon <http://quantecon.org/python_index.html>`__'s `LinearStateSpace <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/lss.py>`__ class to characterize statistical features of the consumer's optimal consumption and borrowing plans
+* apply `QuantEcon <http://quantecon.org/python_index.html>`__'s `LinearStateSpace <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/lss.py>`__ class to characterize statistical features of the consumer's optimal consumption and borrowing plans.

 We'll then use these characterizations to construct a simple model of cross-section wealth and consumption dynamics in the spirit of Truman Bewley :cite:`Bewley86`.

-(Later we'll study other Bewley models---see :doc:`this lecture <aiyagari>`).
+(Later we'll study other Bewley models---see :doc:`this lecture <aiyagari>`)

 The model will prove useful for illustrating concepts such as